Long-Term Care Planning And Asset Protection Strategies

 When the time comes to put a spouse or parent in an elder care facility, many families are not prepared – legally, financially or emotionally.
 The worries are compounded when a loved one has taken a sudden turn for the worse and you need to make decisions quickly.

-The elder law attorneys of Mahaffey & Associates, LLC, assist with the legalities of long-term care.
+The elder law attorneys of Mahaffey & Associates, assist with the legalities of long-term care.
 We can provide advance planning services to get a loved one’s affairs in order in anticipation of nursing home care or assisted living.
 Even in crisis situations, there are steps we can take to ensure proper care and protect family wealth.

 In the ideal scenario, the cost of nursing home care is not a burden for the family, and the person’s assets are shielded from creditors and the government.
 Nursing home planning should start long in advance.
 Long-term care insurance, for example, is more affordable when spread out over years.
 Wealth can be gradually transferred to future generations through annual gifting allowances.